brodock/wordpress-wplistcal/readme.txt

 = Version Guide =

-If you’d like to help test the next version of WPListCal, download the development version (1.2).

-* WordPress 2.7 or later &rarr; Use WPListCal 1.1.1 (current stable release)
+* WordPress 2.7 or later &rarr; Use WPListCal 1.2 (current stable release)
 * WordPress 2.5-2.6.3 &rarr; Use WPListCal 1.0.8.2
 * WordPress 2.0.3-2.3.3 &rarr; Use WPListCal 1.0.2